REFER A PATIENT

 What is Stroke Physical Therapy?

 Physical therapy is a form of rehabilitation treatment that focuses on rebuilding physical strength and mobility through a supervised and structured regime of exercises.
-Physical therapy is a major component of post-stroke recovery, focusing on addressing and reducing the physical impact of a stroke.
+Physical therapy treatment of stroke is a major component of post-stroke recovery, focusing on addressing and reducing the physical impact of a stroke.

 The first stage of post-stroke physical therapy begins in the hospital, often within 1-2 days of the stroke.
 The physical therapist will work with the patient to encourage autonomous movement, such as changing position in bed.
 This will build up to passive movements, in which the therapist will help the patient begin to move their arms and legs, or sit up in bed.
 Finally, the patient will be encouraged to move as much as possible by themselves; depending on the severity of the stroke, they will be invited to get out of bed, support their weight unassisted, or walk around the hospital ward.